adarshvinayak/hello-world/README.md

 # hello-world
-Starting off with GitHub
+Starting with GitHub
 Nothing fancy here.
-Just a beginner trying to master this platform.
+Just a beginner trying to learn and master this platform.
 ..